ftntcorecse/fos-api-prom-exporter/README.md

 #### Polling Interval Saturation

-The **Polling Interval Saturation** is a percentage (0-100%) of how much time it is taking to actually poll all FortiGates and Active Monitors, vs the polling interval itself.
+The **Polling Interval Saturation** is a percentage (0-100%) of how much time it is taking to actually poll all FortiGates and Active Monitors, vs. the polling interval itself.

 If the polling interval is 10 seconds, and the time to poll data is 1 second, that would be a 10% saturation.
 Like any CPU gear you want to aim for less than 70% to allow for fluctuations.

-If at any point the saturation goes over 100% the exporter will "back off" for 5 seconds at minimum, and throw a ** warning** log event.
-Look for these log entries in Grafana as it they are the "canary in the coal mine" for polling tuning problems.
+If at any point the saturation goes over 100% the exporter will "back off" for 5 seconds at minimum, and throw a **warning** log event.
+Look for these log entries in Grafana, as they are the "canary in the coal mine" for polling tuning problems.

-These are the "knobs" for each instance of this exporter that allow you to "tune" the exporters performance to keep the **Polling Interval Saturation** below 70%:
+These are the "knobs" for each instance of this exporter that allow you to "tune" the exporter's performance to keep the **Polling Interval Saturation** below 70%:

 * Polling Interval